nburmaso/MpdPhysics/reco/urqmd/README.md

 ### Prerequisites:

+1) Install URQMD and run event generation.
+See guide and examples of macros and inputfiles that can be used to run simulation in `gen/urqmd`.

-Install MpdRoot framework.
+2) Install MpdRoot framework.
 It can be obtained from the official [website](http://mpd.jinr.ru/howto-install/) of the MPD collaboration.

 ### Step-by-step guide: